 Educate Your Own

-Educate Your Own (EYO) is an official fundraising campaign led by current WMI Student and Graduate Scholars to support one another by advocating for a zero dropout rate among continuing students who are facing financial challenges.
+Educate Your Own (EYO) is an official fundraising campaign led by current WMI Student and Graduate Scholars to support one another by advocating for a zero-dropout rate among continuing students who are facing financial challenges.
 The campaign was introduced by WMI Graduate Scholar Johnson Abuto and adopted by his fellow peers in 2018.
-Together WMI Scholars are aiming to financially support one new WMI Student Scholar with full scholarship funding*.
+Together WMI Scholars are aiming to financially support five current student scholars with funds of upto $100 per student given once.

 Purpose and Goal

-The Educate Your Own initiative is our way as WMI Scholars who have and continue to benefit from the WMI Scholars Program to give the same opportunity to at least one more deserving young person in the developing world.
-We want to pay-it-forward and educate our own.
-The ultimate goal of supporting one of our own is to ensure that the deserving scholar is able to continue their studies, graduates from university, and grows as a person that creates positive impacts in their society.
+The Educate Your Own initiative is our way as WMI Scholars who have and continue to benefit from the WMI Scholars Program to give the same opportunity to fellow deserving young person in the developing world.
+We want to supplement or top up the scholarship funds they are already being awarded by WMI.
+The ultimate goal of supporting our own is to ensure that the deserving scholars are able to continue their studies, graduate from university, and grow as people that create positive impact in the society.

 *At this time EYO is only accepting donations from current WMI Scholars.
 If you are interested in helping to support very bright, academically successful, and committed young leaders continue with their education in developing nations, please consider donating directly to the Wells Mountain Initiative’s Scholar Program on the donate page.